 Action : Helen/Phil to report back on progress at the next meeting.

 Helen Appleyard has made arrangements for sandwiches to be made which can then be sold via the Hub’s tea tent.

+Action: Helen Appleyard will liaise with Vicky Butchers at The Hub regarding this.

 Face paints :